Science Operations

 • Waking MODS will power on and enable the IR laser used by the IMCS (Image Motion Compensation System), and clear exposure control settings in preparation for observing.

 • Open another 2 terminal windows: in one type modsDisp --mods1 and in the other type modsDisp --mods2.
 This will launch two read-only ds9 windows per MODS to display the most recent Blue and Red images as they appear in /lbt/data/new.
 Basic header information (the object name, mask and mask position) will be logged in the terminal windows .
 You should keep the terminal windows visible, as you can copy/paste filenames from them into the modsAlign command line.
+Running just modsDisp will open all 4 ds9 windows and log the MODS1 and MODS2 information in the single terminal window.

 • Take a set of test images:

-• modsSieveSnap will take only a set of images through the sieve mask.
+• SimSnap.pro will take a set of images through the Sieve Mask and then another set with no mask.

 • put MODS into Observing Mode.